Super-Protocol/docs/docs/developers/deployment_guides/tunnels/index.md

 1. Generate the SSL certificate.
 2. Build your solution using the Node.js base image.
 For example, [Minecraft](/developers/deployment_guides/tunnels/minecraft).
 3. Prepare and place an order for running a [tunnel server](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-server) inside a compute TEE.
-4. Prepare your solution and use it as data to place an order for running a [tunnel client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) inside a compute TEE.
+4. Prepare your solution and add it as data to place an order for running a [tunnel client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) inside a compute TEE.
 5. Wait ~10 minutes until the orders have started and create the required DNS records with your domain provider.
 Any errors that may happen during the deployment will be downloadable as logs.

 ### Tunnel Server